mvccore/ext-router-localization/README.md

 [go to top](#user-content-outline)

-### 5.3.
-Configuration - Strict Session Mode
+### 5.2.
+Advanced Configuration - Strict Session Mode
-**In session strict mode, there is not possible to change media site version only by requesting different media site version prefix in URL.**
+**In session strict mode, there is not possible to change localization only by requesting different localization prefix in URL.**
-Stric session mode is router mode when media site version is managed by session value from the first request recognition.
+Stric session mode is router mode when localization is managed by session value from the first request HTTP header recognition.
-All requests to different media site version than the version in session are automatically redirected to media site version stored in the session.
+All requests to different localization version than the version in session are automatically redirected to localization version stored in the session.

-Normally, there is possible to get different media site version only by requesting different media site version URL prefix.
-For example - to get a different version from `full` version, for example, to get `mobile` version, it's only necessary to request application with configured `mobile` prefix in URL like this: `/mobile/any/application/request/path`.
+Normally, there is possible to get different localization version only by requesting different localization version URL prefix.
+For example - to get a different version from `en-US` localization, for example, to get `de-DE` localization, it's only necessary to request application with configured `de-DE` allowed localization in URL like this: `/de-DE/any/application/request/path`.

-In session strict mode, there is possible to change media site version only by special `$_GET` parameter in your media version navigation.
-For example - to get a different version from `full` version, for example, `mobile` version, you need to add into query string parameters like this:
+In session strict mode, there is possible to change localization version only by special `$_GET` parameter in your media version navigation.
+For example - to get a different localization from `en-US`, for example, `de-DE` localization, you need to add into query string parameters like this:
-`/any/application/request/path?switch_media_version=mobile`
+`/any/application/request/path?switch_localization=de-DE`
-Then, there is changed media site version stored in the session and the user is redirected to the mobile application version with mobile URL prefixes everywhere.
+Then, there is changed localization version stored in the session and the user is redirected to the new localization version with `de-DE` URL prefixes everywhere.

 To have this session strict mode, you only need to configure router by:
 ```php